-You will find the outpatient phamacy in the atrium at Alder Hey, close to the East Prescot Road entrance and Costa coffee shop.
+You will find the outpatient pharmacy in the atrium at our hospital, close to the East Prescot Road entrance and Costa Coffee.
 We can only provide medicines that have been prescribed, and there are five steps to how we do this:

 Asking the questions in step one means we can clinically screen your child’s prescription to make sure it is valid and that the dose is correct for their age.
 This also helps us make sure the prescription will not interact with any other medicine they are taking.

-After the clinical screening we will begin preparing the prescription.
-Some medicines have to be made up especially for your child so these may take a little longer.
+After the clinical screening, we will begin preparing the prescription.
+Some medicines must be made up especially for your child so these may take a little longer.

-The doctor will prepare Discharge Summary which will include a list of the medicines you/your child is to take at home and a summary of what has happened during your admission.
-This may include relevant blood results, medication changes, follow up arrangements and actions for your GP.
+The doctor will prepare a Discharge Summary which will include a list of the medicines you/your child is to take at home and a summary of what has happened during your admission.
+This may include relevant blood results, medication changes, follow-up arrangements and actions for your GP.